 |

 In 1990,

-Gene started Gene Deckerhoff Productions specializing in sports play-by-play
+Gene started Gene Deckerhoff Productions.
+Obviously specializing in sports play-by-play

+|